jCho23/MobileAzureDevDaysSampleApp/README.md

 * Branches will be deleted after a Pull Request has been approved into Master.

-Github issues is assigned to you
-Create a new branch base off master
 All spaces should be replaced with a '-'
 Ensure the name is similar to the associated Github issue Perform work in chunks and commit to your branch